pashkal/obs-video-scheduler/README.md

 ## obs-video-scheduler

-Tomcat web application that enables scheduling of pre-recorded videos playbacks during OBS broadcast.
+Tomcat web application that enables scheduling of pre-recorded videos playbacks during OBS broadcast and creating a vide plan ahead of time.
+Scheduled video will automatically start in the correct layer.

-More details TBD.

 ## License
 TBD

 ## Installation instructions
-TBD
+Currently the only supported platform is Windows and 64-bit OBS.
+It's likely that it can be easily ported to other platforms.

+See detailed installation instructions [here](blob/master/docs/INSTALL.md).

 ## Acknowledgements
 Project was created for [ICPC](https://icpc.baylor.edu/), a largest worlwide college student programming competition.